DannyNguyenCode/PCBuilder/README.md

 Hosted on Heroku: https://easycomputerbuilder.herokuapp.com/ <br>

+API is now hosted on https://componentsapi.herokuapp.com/ <br>
+Have not/will probably not post source code for new API <br>
-API is hosted on Heroku at: https://floating-brushlands-50137.herokuapp.com/ <br>
+~~ API is hosted on Heroku at: https://floating-brushlands-50137.herokuapp.com/ ~~<br>
-Link for API source code: https://github.com/DannyNguyenCode/computerAPI
+~~ Link for API source code: https://github.com/DannyNguyenCode/computerAPI ~~

 ## How to run